Alternative approach to thermodynamic phase transitions: Introduction

 \section{Introduction}

-Phase transition is one of the interesting empirical/theoretical challenging topics in various aspects of sciences; from biological \cite{bio} to physical systems \cite{nice}.
-Regarding the physical systems, one may find that phase transitions play important roles in elementary particle \cite {El-Par}, condensed matter \cite{Con-Mat}, usual thermodynamics \cite{Thermo}, cosmology \cite{Cosmol}, black holes \cite{BHs} and other branches of physics.
-In this regard, we focus on thermodynamic phase transition of black holes and other matters leave aside.
-There are several approaches towards studying the critical behavior of black holes.
-One of these approaches is using heat capacity in the canonical ensemble.
-The discontinuities of heat capacity are places in which the phase transitions take place.
-Another method is based on studying the van der Waals like behavior of black holes in the extended phase space by considering a proportionality between cosmological constant and a dynamical pressure.
-This method is based on an equation of state which is originated from the temperature (see earlier reviews on phase transition of black holes \cite{r1,r2}).
+Phase transitions are one of the interesting and challenging experimental and theoretical topics in various areas of science, from biological \cite{bio} to physical systems \cite{nice}.
+Regarding the physical systems, one may find that phase transitions play an important role in elementary particle physics \cite{El-Par}, condensed matter \cite{Con-MatI,Con-MatII,Con-MatIII}, the usual thermodynamics \cite{Thermo}, cosmology \cite{Cosmol}, black holes \cite{BHs} and other branches of physics.
+In general, there are at least three well-known approaches to discuss phase transitions inside a black hole.
+Two of these approaches are based on a macroscopic point of view (Davies and Landau-Lifshitz methods that discuss, respectively, the behavior of heat capacity and thermodynamic fluctuations), and one of them is based on a microscopic viewpoint (thermodynamic geometry or Ruppeiner geometry).
+In this regard, we focus on the thermodynamic phase transition of black holes.
+There are several well-known approaches for studying the critical behavior of black holes.
+One of them uses heat capacity in the context of canonical ensemble.
+The discontinuity of heat capacity is where the phase transition takes place.
+Another method is based on studying the van der Waals-like behavior of black holes in the extended phase space by considering a proportionality between the cosmological constant and dynamical pressure.
+This method is based on an equation of state, which originates from temperature.
+For details, please refer to earlier reviews on phase transitions of black holes, black rings, black saturns and black membranes \cite{r1,r2,r3, r4}, where classical instability and horizon topology changing transitions are also discussed.